mperham/inspeqtor/README.md

 What it does:

-* Monitor upstart-, runit-, systemd- or launchctl-managed services
+* Monitor upstart-, runit-, systemd- or launchd-managed services
 * Monitor process memory and CPU usage
-* Monitor host CPU, swap and disk usage
+* Monitor host CPU, load, swap and disk usage
 * Notify if processes disappear or change PID
 * Notify if processes or host goes over defined RAM or CPU utilization
 * Email notification
 * As developer friendly as possible:
   - Test configuration
   - Test notifications
+  - Signal deploy start/stop to silence Inspeqtor during deploy

 What it doesn't: